ERP for SMEs in 2025: ERPNext vs Odoo vs SAP – Which One Should You Choose?

 – ERPNext and Odoo are highly customizable and developer-friendly.

-– SAP customizations require proprietary tools and trained consultants.
+– SAP customisations require proprietary tools and trained consultants.

 Which ERP Should You Choose in 2025?